Andy53/ERC.Xdbg/README.md

 Displays information about the heap.
 Takes commands search, stats, ids, and dump.
 Takes an integer to represent the ID of the heap to utilize.
 Takes a hex value to specify the address of the heap entry to utilize.
 If both heap ID and start address are specified heap ID takes precedence, if start address and a byte pattern to search for are specified start address must be provided first.
 Takes a boolean value of `true/false/1/0` to specify if output should be written to disk.
-&nbsp;&nbsp;&nbsp;&nbsp;Example: `ERC --HeapInfo stats` Display statistics about all heaps associated with the process.
+&nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --HeapInfo stats` Display statistics about all heaps associated with the process.
-&nbsp;&nbsp;&nbsp;&nbsp;Example: `ERC --HeapInfo 0x00453563 search FFE4` Search for FFE4 in the Heap entry starting at 0x00453563
+&nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --HeapInfo 0x00453563 search FFE4` Search for FFE4 in the Heap entry starting at 0x00453563
-&nbsp;&nbsp;&nbsp;&nbsp;Example: `ERC --HeapInfo 0x00453563 dump` Dump all memory from heap entry starting at 0x00453563
+&nbsp;&nbsp;&nbsp;&nbsp;Example 3: `ERC --HeapInfo 0x00453563 dump` Dump all memory from heap entry starting at 0x00453563 &nbsp;&nbsp;&nbsp;&nbsp;Example 4: `ERC --HeapInfo 0x00453563 dump stats` Dump all memory from heap entry starting at 0x00453563 and display stats for the heap entry starting at 0x00453563

 `--SEH`
 Displays a list of addresses for pop pop ret instructions.
 Can be passed a list of module paths to be ignored in the search.